evernym/verity-sdk/docs/getting-started/getting-started.md

 # Getting Started with the Verity SDK

-The Getting Started Guide is intended to demonstrate the main functionalities of Verity and to walk you through setting up and using Verity SDK.
-Besides using Verity SDK, you also have a possibility to use Verity REST API to integrate with Verity.
-See the Open API specification for the Verity REST API at https://app.swaggerhub.com/apis/evernym/verity-rest-api/1.0

 This guided walkthrough has three main high-level steps:
 1. Getting Connect.Me
 2. Launching the Example Application